lukaNikolava/BDD-practice/README.md

 ### 2. Search Articles in Different Languages
 - Change the search language
 - Search for content in a specific language (e.g., Spanish)
-- Verify the article page opens in the selected language
+- Verify the article page opens in the selected languagea

 ### 3. Download Article as PDF
 - Search for an article